 While extroverts get a boost from being around other people, having too much company drains introverts of energy.
 They need time alone to recharge.

 Since fatigue is a signature symptom of Crohn’s disease, getting enough alone time each day is essential.
 Setting aside time to be alone in a quiet place will give you a chance to rest and replenish your energy.

 Because introverts are less comfortable around others, being around a lot of people can cause stress.
-Recent research finds that emotional stress both triggers Crohn’s symptoms and makes them worse.

 People who are stressed experience more pain, which can have a negative effect on their quality of life.
 Having alone time can be a potent stress-buster, too.